Choose another writer in this calendar:

 the Mbari movement came from the CIA through different front

 In 1963 Amadi joined the Federal army with the rank of captain.
 He was assigned to teach at the military school in Zaria.
 After resigning, he worked as a teacher at the Anglican Grammar School in Port Harcourt.
 During the Nigerian civil war (1966-1970) Amadi was twice arrested and detained by the Biafran government – the orders were given by the Igbo leader, General Ojukwu.
 A former officer of the Nigerian army, Amachi was politically a doubtful person.
-Moreover, he was a member of the minority Ikwerre tribe; they wished to remain part of Nigeria.
+Moreover, he was a member of the minority Ikwerre tribe; they wished to remain part of Nigeria, fearing that an independent Biafra would not take into consideration the will of its minorities.
 At the time of Port Harcourt's fall Amachi was released from detention.
 He joined the Federal army again and helped to revivify the city.

 With the war's end Amadi worked for the government of the newly